A day full of changing fortunes and the effects of stress on group members

-It was about 6:40 pm and we still had technically about 5 hours or nearly 220kms of drive left to Shimla according to the nomads and yes at this point all the young guns consider this quite feasible.
+It was about 6:40 pm and we still had technically about 5 hours and nearly 220 km of drive left to Shimla and yes at this point all the young guns consider this quite feasible.

 After Sid took the lead from me he went on fast through the muck, looking at his success I tried to accelerate as well but found the rear tyre slipping.
 It had something to do with the geometry of a cruiser bike and also heavy saddle bag at the back.
-Front tyres gripped the much fine for the straighter drive but on the mud, they were behaving like a boat rudder if any turn or tilt too fast, the rear tyre refused to follow the lead.
+Front tyres gripped the muck fine and this worked fine, if both tyres were aligned.
+As soon as I was to turn the front wheel the rear tyre refused to follow the lead.

 I probably drove alone for about 20 minutes to find Sid waiting and after a while, we caught up with the rest of the gang waiting for us at a small Dhabha at Karcham.
 They were feasting on Samosas and Chola, we haven’t taken the lunch the so we dug in a few plate of Chola Masala and samosa.